bytedance/ByteMLPerf/README.md

 # Byte MLPerf Inference Benchmark Tool
-Byte MLPerf (Inference) is a benchmark tool used by ByteDance to assess the performance and accuracy of different models in the inference system in different deployment scenarios.
+Byte MLPerf (Inference) is a benchmark tool used by ByteDance to evaluate the performance and accuracy of different models in different deployment scenarios.
 Compared to MLPerf, Byte MLPerf has the following characteristics:
-- The model and operating environment will be more representative in the actual business scenario;
+- The model will be more representative in the actual business scenario;
 - In addition to performance and accuracy, the evaluation of ASIC hardware also includes assessing the ease of use and the extent of graph compilation coverage;
 - The performance and accuracy obtained from testing on the Open Model Zoo will serve as a reference for evaluating the introduction of ASIC hardware;